-6.6 Special precautions for disposal and other handling If required, Tevagrastim may be diluted in glucose 50 mg/mL (5 %) solution for infusion.
-Dilution to a final concentration less than 0.2 MIU (2 μg) per mL is not recommended at any time.
+6.6 Special precautions for disposal and other handling If required, StimoFil may be diluted in 5% glucose.
+Dilution to a final concentration less than 0.2 MU $(2 \mu g)$ per ml is not recommended at any time.
 The solution should be visually inspected prior to use.
 Only clear solutions without particles should be used.
-For patients treated with filgrastim diluted to concentrations below 1.5 MIU (15 $\mu$ g) per mL, human serum albumin (HSA) should be added to a final concentration of 2 mg/mL.
-Example: In a final injection volume of 20 mL, total doses of filgrastim less than 30 MIU (300 μg) should be given with 0.2 mL of 200 mg/mL (20 %) human albumin solution added.
-When diluted in glucose 50 mg/mL (5 %) solution for infusion, Tevagrastim is compatible with glass and a variety of plastics including PVC, polyolefin (a co-polymer of polypropylene and polypropylene) and polypropylene.
-Tevagrastim does not contain any preservative.
-In view of the possible risk of microbial contamination, Tevagrastim syringes are for single use only.
-Accidental exposure to freezing temperatures does not adversely affect the stability of Tevagrastim.
+Do not shake.
+For patients treated with filgrastim diluted to concentrations below 1.5 MU (15 $\mu$ g) per ml, human serum albumin (HSA) should be added to a final concentration of 2 mg/ml.
+Example: In a final injection volume of 20 ml, total doses of filgrastim less than 30 MU (300 $\mu$ g) should be given with 0.2 ml of 200 mg/ml (20%) human albumin solution added.
+StimoFil contains no preservative.
+In view of the possible risk of microbial contamination, StimoFil pre-filled syringes are for single use only.
+When diluted in 5% glucose, StimoFil is compatible with glass and a variety of plastics including PVC, polyolefin (a co-polymer of polypropylene and polyethylene) and polypropylene.
 Using the pre-filled syringe with a needle safety guard The needle safety guard covers the needle after injection to prevent needle stick injury.
 This does not affect normal operation of the syringe.
+Depress the plunger rod and push firmly at the end of the injection to ensure that syringe emptying is completed.
+Hold the skin securely until the injection is completed.
+Keep the syringe still and slowly lift your thumb from the plunger rod head.
+The plunger rod will move up with your thumb and the spring retracts the needle from the site, into the Needle safety guard.
+Using the pre-filled syringe without a needle safety guard Administer the dose as per standard protocol.

-Depress the plunger slowly and evenly until the entire dose has been given and the plunger cannot be depressed any further.
-While maintaining pressure on the plunger, remove the syringe from the patient.
-The needle safety guard will cover the needle when releasing the plunger.
-Disposal Any unused medicinal product or waste material should be disposed of in accordance with local requirements.
-7. LICENCE HOLDER AND MANUFACTURER Teva Israel Ltd. 124 Dvora HaNevi'a St., Tel Aviv 6944020 Israel 8.
-REGISTRATION NUMBER 143.29.31990 The leaflet was revised in September 2023 according MoH guidelines.
+Disposal Any unused product or waste material should be disposed of in accordance with local requirements.
+7. NAME AND ADDRESS OF THE MANUFACTURER Intas pharmaceuticals Ltd., Gujarat, India 8.
+NAME AND ADDRESS OF THE REGISTRATION HOLDER Tzamal Bio-Pharma Ltd., 20 Hamagshimim St., Kiryat Matalon, Petach-Tikva.